 For the Nature Lover

 With more than 14 miles of marked trails, there’s something for the beginners and expert hikers in your fam alike.
 Go for a horseback ride or try your hand at fishing at one of their many lakes and ponds.
-Campsites are open for families from April 1 through October 31, too.
+If you want to go rock climbing, secure a permit first.
+Campsites are open for families from April 1 through October.

 Waterloo Rd., Stanhope; 908-852-3790

 This state park features plenty of hiking trails and beautiful tree-lined paths.
 Stop in the Nature Center for exhibits about local wildlife and their habitats.
-Entrance fees are $5 per vehicle for NJ residents on weekdays and $10 per vehicle on weekends and holidays.
+You can also take a swim, but only in designated areas and when lifeguards are on duty.

 300 Gordon Rd., Matawan; 732-566-2161